-The results for the primary efficacy evaluations in the acute, low back pain study are presented in Table 3.
+The results for the primary efficacy evaluations in the acute, low back pain studies are presented in Table 3.

 Store at 20° to 25°C (68° to 77°F) [See USP Controlled Room Temperature].

-Patients should be advised to contact their physician if they experience any adverse reactions to Carisoprodol Tablets.
+Patients should be advised to contact their physician if they experience any adverse reactions to Carisoprodol.

-Patients should be advised that Carisoprodol Tablets may cause drowsiness and/or dizziness, and have been associated with motor vehicle accidents.
-Patients should be advised to avoid taking Carisoprodol Tablets before engaging in potentially hazardous activities such as driving a motor vehicle or operating machinery [ see WARNINGS AND PRECAUTIONS (5.1) ].
+Patients should be advised that Carisoprodol may cause drowsiness and/or dizziness, and has been associated with motor vehicle accidents.
+Patients should be advised to avoid taking Carisoprodol before engaging in potentially hazardous activities such as driving a motor vehicle or operating machinery [ see Warnings and Precautions (5.1) ].

-Patients should be advised to avoid alcoholic beverages while taking Carisoprodol Tablets and to check with their doctor before taking other CNS depressants such as benzodiazepines, opioids, tricyclic antidepressants, sedating antihistamines, or other sedatives [ see WARNINGS AND PRECAUTIONS (5.1) ].
+Patients should be advised to avoid alcoholic beverages while taking Carisoprodol and to check with their doctor before taking other CNS depressants such as benzodiazepines, opioids, tricyclic antidepressants, sedating antihistamines, or other sedatives [ see Warnings and Precautions (5.1) ].

-17.3 Carisoprodol Tablets Should Only Be Used for Short-Term Treatment
+Carisoprodol Should Only Be Used for Short-Term Treatment

-Patients should be advised that treatment with Carisoprodol Tablets should be limited to acute use (up to two or three weeks) for the relief of acute, musculoskeletal discomfort.
-In the post-marketing experience with Carisoprodol Tablets, cases of dependence, withdrawal, and abuse have been reported with prolonged use.
+Patients should be advised that treatment with Carisoprodol should be limited to acute use (up to two or three weeks) for the relief of acute, musculoskeletal discomfort.
+In the post-marketing experience with Carisoprodol, cases of dependence, withdrawal, and abuse have been reported with prolonged use.
 If the musculoskeletal symptoms still persist, patients should contact their healthcare provider for further evaluation.